trv-wcaneira/fetch-err-waitfor-mcve/README.md

     Number of calls: 0
 ```

-**The error occurs almost randomly**, so please hit "enter" in watch mode several times if you don't see it right away.
+On my OSX build, **the error occurs almost randomly**, so please hit "enter" in watch mode several times if you don't see it right away.
+On my Windows machine, it fails consistently.

 There are two tests you can try, one that generates the error, and one that does NOT.
 The only difference is the use of `waitFor` on passing test.

 If you prefer, you can use `npm run test:nowatch`.